 When it comes to WhatsApp ads (as well as and any other channel), you need to think about what feels right for this channel, your brand, and your audience on this channel.

 Thus, WhatsApp Business API paves the way for brands to become leaders of the ever-more-evident experience economy trend.
-On another note, the success or failure of the status ads depends on how businesses like yours approach WhatsApp marketing.
+On another note, the success or failure of the status ads depends on how businesses like yours approach WhatsApp marketing campaigns.

 When it comes to WhatsApp, the experience should be your lighthouse.